piotrlaczkowski/MLPipeline_Branching_Example/README.md

 ## Actual branch implementation

-This model is a simple model allowing to setup some base code.
+This model is a deeper interpretation of the baseline one in order to catch mode insights from the data ...

 ## Notes

-- only base architecture and core ad implemented...

-## Todos:

-- add some more code for envaluations
+- in this approach we are going to add another layer to the base model.